MoMath February-March Upcoming Events

 | Integrators: The MoMath High School Volunteer Program | ||

-| The 2026 Steven H. Strogatz Prize for Math Communication, a cash prize for teens (online) | ||
+| The 2026 Steven H. Strogatz Prize for Math Communication: cash prizes for teens who inspire others with their passion for math! | ||

 | MATRIX x IMAGINARY 2026 joint conference — call for proposals, hosted by the National Museum of Mathematics (July 18-21) | ||